tkoyama010/tkoyama010/README.md

   </a>
 </h1>

 Hi!
 My name is Tetsuo Koyama.
-I'm CAE software engineer in Japan.
+I'm a CAE software engineer in Japan.
 I'm interested in scientific computing and visualization with computer graphics.
-I am a commiter of GetFEM and developer team of [PyVista](https://github.com/orgs/pyvista/people).
+I am a committer of GetFEM and the developer team of [PyVista](https://github.com/orgs/pyvista/people).

 <h1 align="center">
 <p>